Exiled dissidents claim Iran building new nuclear site

 Its new allegation drew a cautious international response: the U.N. nuclear watchdog and France - one of six world powers trying to diplomatically resolve the nuclear dispute with Iran - merely said they would look into the matter.

-"We are evaluating this information, as we do with all information relating to the Iranian nuclear programme," a French Foreign Ministry spokesperson said.
+"We are evaluating this information, as we do with all information relating to the Iranian nuclear program," a French Foreign Ministry spokesperson said.

 In Israel, Iran's arch-adversary, an official said: "I have no knowledge of this other than what was reported."